galenguyer/lyricsdb/README.md

 ## Linting
 This demo uses pylint.
-Travis CI will automatically run pylint on commits and PRs, but you can also run pylint manually, using `pylint --load-plugins pylint_quotes lyricsdb`.
+Travis CI will automatically run pylint on commits and PRs, but you can also run pylint manually, using `pylint lyricsdb`.
 The pylint_quotes plugin is loaded to ensure standardised quotation mark formats.